JaykumarDagli/PayDayLoans/README.md

-This is a min project in which we learn non linear supervised modelling techniques - Decision trees, Random forest and Extra trees
+This is a mini project in which we learn non linear supervised modelling techniques - Decision trees, Random forest and Extra trees

 # PayDayLoans